thisLexic/pharma-pos/setup.md

 - Check if the url is still active and if the sample project still exists
 - Restart the computer without explicitly terminating the docker container
 - Check if the url is still active and if the sample project still exists

+## Setup Email Server
+- Set a domain alias and Outgoing Mail Server
+- Create a new user
+- Set the new user's password locally
+- Login as new user